BrianStrout/Fugitiva/README.md

 ## Licenses and Permissions

 This project was made for strictly educational purposes.
-This purpose of building this site was built to find a free, no-app, easy way to provide a restraurant's updated menu to it's costumers.
-Post Covid-19, a lot of restraurants returned with digital menus, however I noticed that a lot of them featured pdfs, which made changes really annoying for waitstaff to keep up with.
-And assuming with that most belts were being tighted in the hospitality business, I wanted to build a site that dynamically builds and updates it's menu with reload items, prices, and descriptions.
-This is only using a template I built and data from Google Sheets.
-This would enable a manager to update the price on the spreadsheet from their phone and have it immediately affect how it is displayed in the menu.
-This site was built with HTML, CSS, and Vanilla Javascript as well as an API for Google Sheets.
-I used a real menu and information from a restaurant I like in Lisbon.
+Though the menu items, prices, and other details were initially taken from the restaurant for accuracy of the demo, this project/site does not currently serve as an accurate representation of the restraurant at this current point.
+For more information on The restraurant please startby visiting them in person or on Instagram at Instagram.com/lafugitivatacobar.

 <!-- CONTACT -->